cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

-> Did your environment change a lot in the past and is still changing?
+> Did your environment change a lot in the past and is still changing?<br/>
-> Is collaboration and mastering digital tools important for your success?
+> Is collaboration and mastering digital tools important for your success?<br/>
-> Do you have to learn new skills on an ongoing basis?
+> Do you have to learn new skills on an ongoing basis?<br/>
 >
 > Then I wrote this guide for you
 > Simon Dueckert